Prepare For Tribulation

 My journey from atheism to faith in Christ

-This site is dedicated to encourage and help Christians prepare for tribulation: through persecution, affliction and hardship which will test our faith in Jesus Christ.
+This purpose of this site is to encourage and help Christians prepare for tribulation: through persecution, affliction and hardship which will test our faith in Jesus Christ.
 In particular this is intended for Christians in the West who have not had to endure persecution for over 500 years.
 This is a work in progress and I intend to expand and update it regularly.

 While the focus here will be on preparing for persecution, we can also expect, as the end of the ages draws closer, for natural disasters, epidemics and national conflicts to increase in frequency and intensity.
 Christians will also have to endure these (many have died as a result of the Covid-19 pandemic) and in such times our faith and hope in God and Christ needs to be strong.